What we collect

 We care about the privacy of your visitors.
 Cookies are something that can track visitors across multiple pages or even multiple websites.

-We do not use cookies, browser cache, nor the local storage.
-We do not store, retrieve nor extract anything from visitor’s devices.
+We do not store, use, retrieve, nor extract cookies from visitor’s devices.

 NO IP addresses